By default Visual Assist, stores its symbol database, history, cache, and temporary files per user, in the following location:

 You must have write permission to the alternate directory.

-Do not copy a database of symbols after setting an alternate location.
+Do not copy any files from the original location to the new location.
 Delete the directory of the current database, set the alternate location in the registry, and let Visual Assist rebuild its database the next time you start your IDE.

 Do not store the database in a location accessible to multiple environments.
 Each environment must have its own database.
 (To the contrary, per-user data may be shared.)